 Dürkheimer Essentials: The One Thing (or Two) You Have to See

-In any ordinary September, the Dürkheimer Wurstfest is an absolute must-do.
+Held in September, the Dürkheimer Wurstfest is an absolute must-do.
 It’s the Oktoberfest of winefests, even though it bills itself as an opportunity to celebrate sausage.
 Though that alone is magical, the event is even more so.
 There are rides, booths, live music, food, drink and as much people-watching as you can handle.

-Since this year’s fest has been cancelled due to COVID-19, however, turn instead to the Dürkheimer Riesenfass, which is a restaurant located inside of a massive wine barrel.
+Make sure you also check out the Dürkheimer Riesenfass, which is a restaurant located inside of a massive wine barrel.
 Better yet: book a table outside the barrel so you can marvel at it while you enjoy the delicious food and friendly service.

 Bad Dürkheim is a quick 40-minute drive west of Kaiserslautern, just over an hour from Wiesbaden, and about one hour and 45 minutes from Stuttgart.
 Bad Dürkheim is easily accessible by train.